ranyadshalom/seinfeld_laugh_corpus/README.rst

 ===================

-The Seinfeld Corpus is a humor annotated corpus of 96 Seinfeld episodes form seasons 4-9.
+The Seinfeld Corpus is a humor annotated corpus of 96 Seinfeld episodes from seasons 4-9.
 You can read about the methods we used to generate it in the project's `paper`_.

-The raw corpus can be found in the `'corpus'`_ directory of this repository.
+The raw corpus can be found in the `corpus`_ directory of this repository.

 Installation